irfancoder/irfanismail/pages/index.md

 I enjoy building design systems and UI libraries, and primarily work with **Javascript/Typescript** in **React**'s ecosystem.

-I am currently self-employed/freelance (since July 2022) and my most recent contributions are in the open-data initiatives led by several Malaysian government ministries, which you can find out more in [Portfolio](/portfolio).
+I am currently working as a Lead FE for Unit Nukleus GovTech under Ministry of Finance.
+You can find out more about my past works in [Portfolio](/portfolio).

 Have a blessed day & asalamualaikum